Adventures

 Thanks to miles of coastline, sea pools and fresh water lochs and burns, we have a thriving population of otters here on Uist.
 In an attempt to try and protect the otters on some of their common road crossing points, you will see a number of ‘otter crossing’ signs on causeways around the islands.

 Steve Duffield took the stunning image of the otter above.
 You can book a trip with Steve at Western Isles Wildlife and get guided to some of their favourite places.
 Another very memorable sighting when you’re lucky enough to see one!
-Steve can also guide you to lots of other hot spots for wildlife and make sure you get the most out of your time exploring the wildlife on Uist.
+Steve can also guide you to lots of other hot spots for wildlife and make sure you get the most out of your time exploring the wildlife throughout Uist.

 Take a boat trip to St Kilda